 Ben Morris is a composer and pianist who lives equally in the worlds of contemporary classical music and jazz.
-His various projects—including music for chamber and large ensembles, theater and film scores, and electroacoustic and intermedia works—frequently blur the lines between these worlds and tell unconventional stories.
+His various projects—including music for chamber and large ensembles, film scores, opera and musical theatre, and electroacoustic and intermedia works—tell unconventional stories.

-Among his accolades are an ASCAP Herb Alpert Jazz Composer Award and an ASCAP Morton Gould Award, a Downbeat Award, a New York Youth Symphony First Music Commission, the International Society of Bassists Composition Contest Grand Prize, the Frost School of Music Orchestra Composition Prize, an NJMEA Young Composers Award, and a Klezmer Company Orchestra Commission.
+Among his accolades are an ASCAP Herb Alpert Jazz Composer Award—along with an invitation to perform at the Newport Jazz Festival—, an ASCAP Morton Gould Award, two Downbeat Awards, a New York Youth Symphony First Music Commission, the International Society of Bassists Composition Contest Grand Prize, the Frost School of Music Orchestra Composition Prize, an NJMEA Young Composers Award, and a Klezmer Company Orchestra Commission.
 Morris has been composer-in-residence for the Houston Da Camera Young Artist program and was an artist-in-residence at the Kimmel Harding Nelson Center, The CATWALK Institute, and the Brush Creek Foundation.

 Also a versatile film and theatre composer and orchestrator, Morris scored the national public television documentary film Saving the Great Swamp: The Battle to Defeat the Jetport, which won best documentary at the New Jersey Film Festival in 2017.
 He works as a music assistant for film composer Michael Bacon, orchestrating documentary film cues.
 In 2017, Morris premiered an original chamber musical, North Pond, at the Midtown Arts and Theater Center in downtown Houston, sponsored by Musiqa.
 He composed incidental music for a production of Denis O’Hare’s play An Iliad that opened the first season of Rice University’s Moody Center for the Arts black box theater.